aetperf/aetperf.github.io/_posts/2022-07-06-Trying-DuckDB-with-Discogs-data.md

 ## A More complex query

 Now we are going to create a little more complex query.
 We want to compute the number of releases per year and per music genre.
 So we only need to use 2 distinct tables: `release` and `release_genre`.
 One of the issues is that the `year_released` column from the contains a string entered by the Discogs contributors, that may vary in its form, but usually looks like `yyyy-mm-dd`.
-In order to get the year released, we are going to take the first 4 characters from the `year_released` field and assume it's a numeric year.
+In order to get the release year, we are going to take the first 4 characters from the `year_released` field and assume it's a numeric year.

 ```python